 Seawall Beach and a portion of the Sprague River back dune area are the property of the Small Point Association, whose mission is to preserve the wild, unspoiled character of the beach, its ecology, and its endangered species habitat.

 Conservation and Preservation

 Bates College and the Small Point Association cooperate with The Nature Conservancy and Maine Audubon to preserve the natural communities within the area.
 These include the nesting sites of the endangered piping plover and the least tern as well as numerous rare and fragile plants, mosses, and lichens.

 Each year, over 1,000 students from regional grade schools and colleges utilize Bates-Morse Mountain for environmental studies, leadership development, athletics, and school picnics.
 In addition, Bates College and affiliated institutions conduct ongoing environmental research throughout the area.

 Bates-Morse Mountain Conservation Area is a popular site for hiking and beach-going.
-Over an 8 month gate-keeping season, nearly 20,000 people hike to Seawall Beach.
+During the 8- month gate-keeping season, nearly 20,000 people hike to Seawall Beach.
 The area is open all year, from dawn until dusk.
 Visitors must park in the designated parking lot and enter on foot only.
 Dogs are not allowed in any season.
 Click here for more information about visiting BMMCA.